The Attribution Problem: Why Creator Marketing Fails Without Data

 3. AI-Powered Creator Scoring

-Brands get a Creator Score showing who drives real ROI.
+Businesses get a clear picture of who drives real results.
 No more guessing.

 The Future: Data-Driven Creator Commerce